DenverCoder1/professor-vector-discord-bot/README.md

 ## Commands (Mystery Hunt Role Only)

-`!createchannel <channel-name>` - create a channel in the same category with the given name
+`!createchannel <channel-name>` - create a channel with the given name in the same category

+`!movechannel <category-name>` - move the current channel to the category with the given name

 `!solved` - add the solved prefix to a channel name (ex. "channel" becomes "solved-channel")